The Steinberg representation is irreducible: Buildings and the augmentation

 \subsection{Basis for Steinberg}

 The apartment classes are not linearly independent.
 One version of the Solomon--Tits Theorem (see \cite[Theorem 4.73]{AbramenkoBrownBuildings}) says that $\St(\bG;\bbF)$ has for a basis the set of apartment classes that ``contain $\bB$'' in the sense that as an element of $\bbF[\minPara]$ their $\bB$-coefficient is $1$.
-Letting $\apart_{\bB}$ be the set of such apartment classes, we thus have an isomorphism $\bbF[\apart_{\bB}]\cong \St(\bG;\bbF)$.
+Letting $\apart_{\bB}$ be the set of such apartment classes, we thus have a vector space isomorphism $\St(\bG;\bbF) \cong \bbF[\apart_{\bB}]$.
+However, since $\bG(k)$ does not preserve the set $\apart_{\bB}$, it is difficult to understand the $\bG(k)$-action on $\St(\bG;\bbF)$ using this isomorphism.